david-adewoyin/david-adewoyin/README.md

 ### Some of the things i have done :heart:

+### Backends:
+-  [Coupon Cutter](https://github.com/david-adewoyin/couponcutter):An implementation of a mobile coupon system using golang.
+-  [Yatshop](https://github.com/david-adewoyin/yatshop):A proposed E-commerce website builder with a different spin

  ### Data Science & Machine Learning:
 - [NeuralStyleTransfer](https://github.com/david-adewoyin/NeuralStyleTransfer): Tensorflow Implementation of A Neural Algorithm of Artistic Style.
 - [U-Net Image Segementation](https://github.com/david-adewoyin/UNet): Implementation of the U-Net image segmentation architecture as described in the original paper.